kicsyromy/libGearBox/README.md

 ### Build options
 libGearBox supports some [CMake options](https://cmake.org/cmake/help/v3.7/command/option.html) for a customized build.
 These are as follows:

-`GEARBOX_STATIC_LIB` Build static library if set to ON otherwise build shared library.
+`LIBGEARBOX_STATIC_LIB` Build static library if set to ON otherwise build shared library.
 Defaults to ON.

-`GEARBOX_DEBUG_LOGS` Build with additional debug logs.
+`LIBGEARBOX_DEBUG_LOGS` Build with additional debug logs.
 CAUTION: Do not use in production.
 Defaults to OFF.

-`GEARBOX_ALLOW_UNSUPPORTED_COMPILER` Allow compilation using an unsupported compiler.
+`LIBGEARBOX_ENABLE_TESTS` Build tests.
 Defaults to OFF.

-`GEARBOX_ALLOW_UNSUPPORTED_PLATFORM` Allow compilation on an unsupported platform.
-Defaults to OFF.

-`GEARBOX_ENABLE_TESTS` Build tests.
-Defaults to OFF.

-`GEARBOX_TESTS_ENABLE_CODE_COVERAGE` Only available when building with tests.
+`LIBGEARBOX_TESTS_ENABLE_CODE_COVERAGE` Only available when building with tests.
 Enables code coverage generation using gcov/lcov.

-`GEARBOX_BUILD_DOCUMENTATION` Build HTML documentation, also builds manpages when building under Linux.
+`LIBGEARBOX_BUILD_DOCUMENTATION` Build HTML documentation, also builds manpages when building under Linux.
 Defaults to OFF.

 ## Roadmap
 TBD